How to Start Writing a Story

 - Write down that One True Sentence.

-And that’s better than just staring at a blank screen, isn’t it?
+Now, that’s better than just staring at a blank screen, isn’t it?

 If you’d like to discuss the ideas in the article, please email me .
 If you thought it was good then please share it using the buttons below.